PIH/openmrs-distro-pihemr/README.md

 Updating
 --------

+Go to the Mirebalais module, and run:

+git pull

+mvn openmrs-sdk:pull

 Once you have installed the distribution, you should be able to update it with the following command *from the base directory of the mirebalais project*:

 mvn openmrs-sdk:deploy -DserverId=serverId -Ddistro=api/src/main/resources/openmrs-distro.properties

+mvn openmrs-sdk:run

 Source Code